cianbwaera/sgrez/docs/HOSTING.md

 CREATE ROLE "my_role" WITH LOGIN PASSWORD "my_password";
 CREATE DATABASE "my_db" OWNER "my_role";
--- Then when that is setted up do
+-- Then when that is setted up the schema handles whatever other shit i add

 ```

-the schema.sql shall handle the rest

 # Setting up the config.json